OpenTechStrategies/torque/TorqueDataConnect/README.md

   server.
 This defaults to the first group that is in the list of known Torque groups that is also a group the current user is in.
 Overriding it can be useful to view data as another user, or for non logged in users.
 * `$wgTorqueDataConnectView` - The current view used for rendering.
-This is usually the one selected on the left menu, as a selection between configured groups.
+You can set this in localsettings to override the normally selected view.
+If it is set to the json document `{ "wiki_key": "<KEY>", "view": "<VIEW>" }`, the view will be pulled from the provided wiki, rather than from natural one.
 * `$wgTorqueDataConnectCollectionName` - The uploaded collection this wiki is configured to use.
   This affects what collection search will run against, as well as what collection `$wgTorqueDataConnectConfigPage` will be configured by.